jebberjeb/reframe-fsm/doc/HOWTO-blog.md

-# Restate Your UI: Creating a User Interface with Reframe and State Machines
+# Restate Your UI: Creating a User Interface with Re-frame and State Machines

 Earlier this year our team started experimenting with state machines in our user interface programming.
 After a few months of unusually tolerable UI